roarkb/mp3_converter/README.md

 file.  to skip the file simply search for the offending file in uncompressed.txt, delete it and everything above it then resume the conversion.  at the end of the entire run you can re-run get_uncompressed_songs.rb to find all skipped songs and convert them by hand

+TODO's:

+* some files with special characters get rejected
+* skip over rejects and write them to a log